The Practice of International Commercial Arbitration

 Module code: LW7267

-The module has been co-designed by the module convenor, an arbitration practitioner himself, and two leading international commercial arbitration practitioners, Matthew Parish, Managing Partner of Gentium Law, and Jay Alexander, Chair of International Arbitration and Dispute Resolution at Baker Botts, to ensure that students receive an “insider’s perspective” on the informal structures that dominate arbitration practice.
+The module has been co-designed by the module convenor, an arbitration practitioner himself, and two leading international commercial arbitration practitioners, Matthew Parish, Managing Partner of Gentium Law, and Jay Alexander, Chair of International Arbitration and Dispute Resolution at Baker Botts, to ensure that you receive an “insider’s perspective” on the informal structures that dominate arbitration practice.

 It will cover topics such as entry into the field (i.e. not formal requirements, of which there are none, but mechanisms, obstacles, etc.), the roles of arbitral institutions, the selection of arbitrators and conflicts of interest, the drafting of persuasive awards, the challenge of arbitral awards, etc.